 It cannot be denied that going to court is always a stressful experience.
-However, most people whose case end up going that far say that the process is far less stressful and intimidating than they initially expected.
+However, most people whose cases end up going that far say that the process is far less stressful and intimidating than they initially expected.
 It is still a process that all parties will endeavour to avoid but it is not that bad should it come to that.

 The vast majority of injury claims never go to court.
-No-one wants to go to court.
+No one wants to go to court.
 It is expensive, time-consuming and stressful.
 Solicitors only take on injury cases they are confident in winning.
 This means that they always start negotiations with the defending party from a position of strength.

-For a no obligation chat on how we can help you if you want to claim complete our online enquiry form.
+For a no-obligation chat on how we can help you if you want to claim complete our online enquiry form.